xerolinux/XeroHub/content/news/immich-news/index.md

 ### Wrapping up

 There you have it folks.
 We shouldn't judge a book by its cover as the saying goes.
-In this case we should't hate on a project as big as Immich when they clearly show that they care about the **FOSS** community listening to us.
+In this case we shouldn't hate on a project as big as Immich when they clearly show that they care about the **FOSS** community listening to us.
 I hope you have enjoyed this post.
 As usual find a link to their git below.

 {{< github repo="immich-app/immich" >}}